Learn to use our external dynamic content block to add content to your campaigns through a URL endpoint.

 To learn more, check out the article Create, test, and send an email campaign.

-- From the Build > Building blocks menu in the left-hand column, drag the External Dynamic Content block into position on the canvas.
+- From the Build > Building blocks menu in the left-hand column, drag the External dynamic content block into position on the canvas.

-Set up an external dynamic content block
+Step 2: Set up the external dynamic content block

 To set up external dynamic content: